About JAC website multilingualization

 You can also study the new category texts posted on the JAC website.

-JAC explains this in easy-to-understand, simple Japanese.
+JAC explains this in an easy-to-understand Plain Japanese.

 This is a must-see for anyone looking for a construction job in Japan or taking the Specified Skills test.